Turning up the Heat:

 International Thermal Systems has committed to continuous improvement as a means of outpacing its competition, improving its bottom line and attracting and retaining key talent.

-As part of this commitment, International Thermal Systems is in the second year of a burgeoning relationship with the Wisconsin Manufacturing Extension Partnership (WMEP), with a focus on a companywide lean transformation.
+As part of this commitment, International Thermal Systems is in the second year of a burgeoning relationship with WMEP Manufacturing Solutions, with a focus on a companywide lean transformation.

 “Primarily, we’ve been focused on trying to educate people to understand what lean is and the concept of continuous improvement and trying to really drive a cultural change and a different mindset within the organization,” International Thermal Systems President Tom Stricker said.